 In one previous exhibition, a video showed how a prostitute who grew up in Dover Heights (just past North Bondi) named corrupt police on national television and was promptly murdered.
 There are also exhibits of famous crimes such as "the shark arm case" and "the pajama girl murder", and the case where a schoolboy from Bondi was kidnapped and murdered after his parents won the Opera House Lottery.

 Lastly there is a Jewish Museum in Darlinghurst.
 Get off the bus just before Taylor Square, and it's on a corner, right round the other side of the Supreme Court buildings.

 Hold Your Own Party

 Finally, go to the bottle shop in Hall Street and the IGA supermarket and the cake shop and the deli to buy some favourite nibblies and drinkies.
 The botle shop is next door to the supermarket.
-Start your party about 5pm and party on.
+Start your party about 5pm and party on till the rain stops.